• Skip to primary navigation

 • Make sure to lower the heat and stir the polenta every 1-2 minutes so that it doesn't stick to the bottom or burn.

-• Coarse ground cornmeal will take time to cook and be creamy.
+• Coarse ground cornmeal will take time to cook and become creamy.
 It should not be gritty and should be lighter in color.
-You can cook it less, but for the cakes to hold up best after chilling, it should cook for at least 45 minutes.
+You can cook it less, but for the cakes to hold up best after chilling, they should cook for at least 45 minutes.

 • Let the polenta cool completely so it cuts easily into shapes.